 Field-hunting tip

-Look in hydrothermal alteration zones in volcanic rocks country — that is the host setting where natroalunite typically forms.
+Look in hydrothermal alteration zones in volcanic rocks country, the host setting where natroalunite typically forms.
 If you start seeing alunite, kaolinite, quartz in float, you are in the right ground.
 Field specimens usually show a massive, granular, or tabular crystals habit, so train your eye for that shape before scanning the outcrop.